smellodi/smop/smop.main-app/README.md

 Click the "Start" button to feed the measured odor to the Machine Learning module and start the odor reproduction loop.
 The reproduction will be finished after the ML module sends a flag indicating a sufficiently stable level of the reproduction model.

-**NOTE** Currently, the application is in DEMO mode meaning the data exchange protocol between SMOP and ML modules is simplified.